 Janice enjoys Pilates and cardio classes, as well as swimming, skating, skiing, and tennis with her family.
 She keeps busy with her children's activities of softball, running, biking, piano, and Japanese dancing which she also performed for 25 years.

+With special interests in lower limb biomechanics, orthotic therapy, running injuries, and shoe technology, Babs has presented seminars to a variety of health care, athletic, and community groups in Toronto and South Australia.
 He is a regular guest lecturer at the University of Toronto School of Physical Therapy and with many local running groups in the Toronto area.

 Babs enjoys hockey and is Assistant Coach of a team in the Greater Toronto Hockey League.
 He has been able to incorporate his expertise in biomechanics with his love of hockey, providing video analysis of skating and other basic skills.

 Gloria joined Striowski & Associates Physiotherapy in 2002 when we expanded to our present location.
 She has been a major factor in the growth of the practice from just two physiotherapist to its current team of health professionals.
 Gloria's organizations skills and pleasant demeanour are appreciated by all of her co-workers and enable our patients to get off to a good start with their assessment and treatment.
 Gloria also works with two of the orthopaedic surgeons at North York General Hospital which enables good communication regarding patient care.

 Bill joined our team following a successful corporate career in retail design and photography.
 As an active runner and a physically demanding freelance photographer, Bill has a personal understanding of physiotherapy needs.
 Customer care is his main priority, ensuring clinic visits are a pleasurable and stress free experience for all patients.
 Bill enjoys a full family life of fitness, travel, and photography with his wife and two sons.